innawendell/player/README.md

 Additionally, a user can specify two optional arguments:
 1. `custom_flag` Boolean, where `True` indicates that a user will be suppplying a custom metadata file.
+	Default value is `False`, in which case the script uses metadata from the TEI file.

 	Example of such metadatafile: https://github.com/innawendell/European_Comedy/blob/master/Russian_Comedies/Russian_Comedies.tsv
-	Default value is `False`, in which case the script uses metadata from the TEI file.
 2. `metadata_path` The path to the metadata tab-delimited tsv file.

-Note: if you have plays written in free iambs, you will need to provide a metadata file, since this information is not recorded in TEI.
+Note: if the corpus includes plays written in free iambs, you will need to provide a metadata file, since this information is not recorded in TEI.

 ### Run this script with default arguments: